ArtmTess/Customer-Segmentation/README.md

 - The maximum income belongs to the group of customers 40-60 years.
 - The maximum income by family size falls on families consisting of 2–3 people.
 - By education level, the maximum income belongs to customers who  graduated and the minimum for undergraduates.
 - Customers spent maximum for wines and meat.
-The minimum was spent on fruits, on the same level sweets and a little more on fish.
+The minimum was spent on fruits, on the same level of sweets, and a little more on fish.
-- Most purchases (46%) were made via a store, 33% via a website, and 21% via  catalog.
+- Most purchases (46%) were made via a store, 33% via a website, and 21% via a catalog.
-- Visiting the website resulted in a purchase in 77% cases.
+- Visiting the website resulted in a purchase in 77% of cases.
 ![Screenshot 2025-02-23 174430](https://github.com/user-attachments/assets/3f526f49-2a7e-45b2-8884-68044b37273f)